kaiajimenez.com

 Here’s why I chose Astro for my second and final attempt:

-Fortunately, Astro also allows me to create and edit content as Markdown files, which made migrating relatively easy.
+Fortunately, Astro also allows me to create content as Markdown files, which made migrating relatively easy.
+The difficulty was mostly in adapting to its “islands” philosophy that follows component-first conventions.

 Room for improvement

-Below are some of the areas I’d like to improve in the future:
+Below are some of the areas I’d like to explore in the future:

 Here’s a sneak peek for some of those ideas!